Jason Smyth - Speaker - By Promotivate Speaker Agency

 Get In Touch With Us

 Jason Smyth was born and raised in the northwest of Ireland in Derry.
 He is the first of five children but is the only one in his family with Stargardt’s disease.
 At the age of eight this life-changing condition reduced his vision drastically.
 Over the years it has continued to worsen to the point of him being left with roughly five percent normal vision.
-In spite of his disability, it has never slowed him down.
+Despite his disability, it has never slowed him down.

-He added to his success during the 2012 Paralympic Games in London by retaining his titles and beating his own world records in both events.
+At the 2008 Paralympic Games in Beijing, he reached new heights by winning two Paralympic gold medals and setting world records in the T13 100m and 200m sprints.
+He added to his success during the 2012 Paralympic Games in London by retaining his titles and beating his world records in both events.
 Making him the fastest Paralympian ever.

-He has added both 2 European and World gold medals to his collection since then.
+Jason added both 2 European and World gold medals to his collection since then.
 In 2016 Jason won the T13 100m Paralympic gold medal in Rio.

 Throughout his Paralympic successes, Jason has strived to bridge the gap between Paralympic and mainstream competition.
 In 2010 he became the first Paralympic athlete to compete at the able-bodied European Championships.
 He continued in 2011 by competing at the 2011 World Championships, and then in 2014, he represented Northern Ireland at the Commonwealth Games.
 He is also the Northern Ireland record holder over 100m, as well as currently being the fastest man in Ireland.